codepath-group30/Pictual/README.md

 ## Pictual

 ### App Description
-// As the saying goes, "A picture is worth a thousand words."
+As the saying goes, "A picture is worth a thousand words."
 Pictual is a visual reminder app that reminds users of events or ideas through pictures rather than words!

 ### App Idea Evaluation
-// TODO: Evaluate app across the following categories using the App Evaluation Protocol.

 - Mobile:
 - Story:
 - Market: